Gedas-dev/Gedas-dev/README.md

 # Hi I'm Gedas.
 I google things for a living....

 Welcome to my profile!
-I'm a Junior Software Developer from Lithuania 🇱🇹 ✌️ I Support Ukraine 🇺🇦.
+I'm a Junior Software Developer from Lithuania 🇱🇹 currently living in the UK 🇬🇧 ✌️ I Support Ukraine 🇺🇦.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/gedas-k/)!